 Best Facetime Recorder

-VideoProc Converter – MacWorld Recommended
+VideoProc Converter AI – MacWorld Recommended

 • High quality 4K/1080p Facetime recording